IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 ![Model a Planet](images/model-planet.png)

 > [!Note]
 > This is the simplest domain model possible for the purposes of the "Hello  World" Tutorial.
 Real domain models are much more complex and interesting.
-If you want know more, check out this webinar, [A deep dive into Domain Modeling](https://www.youtube.com/watch?v=AFcOyF_TWAg).
-TO DO Update link
+If you want know more, check this out  [Intent Architect Webinar on Domain Modeling in .NET](https://www.youtube.com/watch?v=yRfTXxsIKME).

 Next you will be designing how your application can be interacted with.